mab3321/Event-Seating-API---Backend/README.md

 ## Testing

-If you'd like to include a Postman collection, export it from Postman and add it to this repo (for example `docs/postman_collection.json`).
+Find the postman collection (`docs/postman_collection.json`).
 Meanwhile, here are working `curl` commands you can run locally.
 Make sure the server is running (default: `http://localhost:3000`).

 ```bash
 # Get user by ID